sj1999-BIT/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>
 * A person can have any number of tags (including 0)
-* Since a wedding can be big and two or more persons might come from the same family, all contact information(other than the contact's name) can be duplicated.
+* Since a wedding can be big and two or more people might come from the same family, all contact information (other than the contact's name) can be duplicated.
 </div>